Dynamical Boson Stars: Solving for boson stars

 In order to obtain a physical solution of this system, we have to impose the following boundary conditions,

 which guarantee regularity at the origin and asymptotic flatness.
 For a given central value of the field $\{\phi_{c}\}$, we need only to adjust the eigenvalue $\{\omega\}$ to find a solution which matches the asymptotic behavior of Eqs.~(\ref{BC4}\,--\,\ref{BC5}).
-This system can be solved as a shooting problem by integrating from $r=0$ towards the outer boundary $r=r_{\rm out}$.
-Eq.~(\ref{ekg3b}) is linear and homogeneous in $\alpha$ and one is therefore able to rescale the field consistent with Eq.~(\ref{BC5}).
+This system can be solved as a shooting problem by integrating from $r=0$ towards the outer boundary $r=r_{\mathrm{out}}$ (see \citealt{Dias:2015nua} for a review on numerical methods to find stationary gravitational solutions).
+Equation~(\ref{ekg3b}) is linear and homogeneous in $\alpha$ and one is therefore able to rescale the field consistent with Eq.~(\ref{BC5}).
 We can get rid of the constants in the equations by re-scaling the variables in the following manner

 Notice that the form of the metric in Eq.~(\ref{spherical_metric}) resembles Schwarzschild allowing the association $a^2 \equiv (1 - 2\, M/r)^{-1}$, where $M$ is the ADM mass of the spacetime.
-This allow us to define a more general mass aspect function
+This allows us to define a more general mass aspect function

 which measures the total mass contained in a coordinate sphere of radius $r$ at time $t$.

 In isotropic coordinates, the spherically symmetric metric can be written as

 where $\psi$ is the conformal factor.
 A change of the radial coordinate $R=R(r)$ can transform the solution obtained in Schwarzschild coordinates into isotropic ones, in particular